 But, following some preparatory tips makes it easier to pass the audit and not dread it.
 Here are three strategies to try.

-1. Define IT regulations with which you must (and want to) comply
+1. Define IT regulations with which you must (and want to) comply for your cyber security audit

 Before you start improving your cybersecurity, you need to figure out which standards you must comply with and which you want to comply with voluntarily.
 Pay attention to obligatory and non-obligatory regulations, as both provide an organization with the benefits we discussed above.